my-realm/depth-first/max-recursive-depth.md

 This article is an introduction to how I was able to create a method for probing and visualizing the internal process of a given AI model that can find meaningful relationships between different concepts in a given dataset, while it learns and adapts to new ones from novel inputs.
 This article showcases a methodology to analyze and evaluate the AI's "rationality", so to speak.

 Figure 1. with its rainbow colored image is a mathematical graph, dynamically tied to the AI model's "sys-internals."
-This graph accurately and precisely depicts the [token-vector embeddings](https://medium.com/@saschametzger/what-are-tokens-vectors-and-embeddings-how-do-you-create-them-e2a3e698e037) of how exactly, in this instance, the model called "Gemini 3.1 Pro" learns the concepts associated with acquiring a new skill.
+This graph accurately and precisely depicts the [token-vector embeddings](https://medium.com/@saschametzger/what-are-tokens-vectors-and-embeddings-how-do-you-create-them-e2a3e698e037) of how exactly, in this instance, the model called "Gemini 3.1 Pro" learned the concepts associated with acquiring a new skill.

 <br>